sbowenwilliams/sbowenwilliams.github.io_bak/source/_posts/2016-04-22-increasing-vagrant-performance-for-rails-development.markdown

 comments: true
 categories:
 ---
-# Increased Vagrant Performance for Rails Development

 Vagrant is awesome.
 It kicks ass.
 It's the cat's pajamas.
 It allows you to modularize dependencies that are specific to your app.
-It makes my life better is nearly every conceivable way and it even makes me a better lover.
+It makes my life better in nearly every conceivable way, and it even makes me a better lover.

-But for all the pros Vagrant is still a virtual machine, and virtual machines are slow.
+But for all its pros, Vagrant is still a virtual machine and virtual machines are slow.
 But don't fret, there are optimizations we can make to speed up your rails app within Vagrant.

 ## Disable Log files
 Rails likes to write stuff down.
 A lot.
 When I cracked open my own `development.log` file it had nearly half a million lines.
-That's lots of wasted cycles waiting to write to a file.
+That's lots of wasted operations writing to a file.
 I'm going to share a dirty secret: I've never used the development log file for debugging.
 So let's get rid of it.
 Within `config/development.rb` add:
 ```
 ProjectName::Application.configure do